 Assistant Professor of Fashion Studies

-My research and teaching explore the intersections of fashion, feminism and LGBTQ studies, popular culture and cultural studies.
-In my forthcoming book (I.B.
-Tauris 2017) I explore "festival fashion," firstly, to provide one part of a historicized account of popular fashion in the 21st century and, secondly, to explore the politics of a mainstream (and feminized) popular cultural formation.
-I also write about contemporary popular music and some of the people who make it: pop stars, themselves; journalists and critics, who write about them; and stylists, hair stylists, make-up artists and costume designers, who mold their looks.
+My research and teaching focus on fashion, feminism, popular culture and popular music.
+My forthcoming book Fashioning Indie: Popular Fashion, Music and Gender in the 21st Century (I.B.
+Tauris) charts transformations in indie music culture in the wake of its intersection with feminine popular fashion culture.
+I also write about contemporary pop music and some of the people who make it: pop stars, themselves; journalists and critics, who write about them; and stylists, hair stylists, make-up artists and costume designers, who mold their looks.
 Finally, I have begun a cultural history, exploring the impact of the AIDS epidemic on the fashion industry.

 PhD, London College of Fashion, University of the Arts London: Fashion Studies, Concentration in History, Theory and Culture, 2012